jackdotwa/us-ie-big-data-technologies/beam/streaming/README.md

 ```
 pip3 install -r requirements.txt
 ```
+You may need to install the Google Cloud SDK but will be prompted typically if it is missing on your system.

 ### Pub/Sub emulator
 The Pub/Sub emulator is initialized and handled by the _bash_ scripts in the `scripts` directory.

 #### Initialize
-To initialize the Pub/Sub emulator, run
+To initialize the Pub/Sub emulator, run (MacOS)
 ```
 export JAVA_HOME=/Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin/Contents/Home